davidmehi/edge-build-deploy-proxy-grunt-script/README.md

 # edge-download-deploy-proxy-grunt-script
-This grunt script will download proxy and config from Edge to the file system.
-It can also be used to build and deploy proxies, configs and shared flows.
+This grunt script will build and deploy proxies, configs and shared flows.

-Grunt Download, Build, Deploy Tool
+Grunt Build, Deploy Tool
 =========
 This script will download, build and deploy

 ### Script Installation

-Follow these steps to install the build/deploy script on a Windows machine
+Follow these steps to install the build/deploy script

 Install NodeJS